kmscom/Browser-Cache-Folder-Changer/README.md

 Otherwise, the cache data will be lost.
 Even when the RAM disk drive supports data backup and restores through the power cycle, the browser cache data can be lost if a sudden power off happens.

+# How to setup the RAM Drive at Windows?
-Here are some famous RAM disk applications for Windows.
+Here are some famous RAM disk drive applications for Windows.

 * [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/)
 * [AMD Radeon(TM) RAMDisk](https://www.radeonramdisk.com/software_downloads.php)

+# What web browsers are supported by the Browser Cache Folder Changer?
 This application supports the following web browsers.

 ![](assets/20241228_204335_image.png)